-Extended Learning can process registrations up until the first day of a course.
-Once a course begins, late registration approval is required from the Assistant or Associate Dean of the student’s college in order to process their registration.
+WVU Online/Extended Campus processes approvals according to deadlines established by the WVU Office of the University Registrar.
+Late registration approval is required from the Assistant or Associate Dean of the student’s college in order to process their registration.

 WVU eCampus has academic and procedural policies and procedures in place to better serve faculty and students.

 Institutional policies are in place for new degree and certificates programs.

 Standards are in place for the development of new online degree and certificates programs.